How to Write a Follow-Up Email (Templates & Examples)

 If email follow-ups aren't getting responses, consider whether a different channel might be more appropriate.

 LinkedIn message: For professional networking follow-ups, especially if the person doesn't know you well.
-A short, friendly LinkedIn message feels less formal than email.
+A short, friendly LinkedIn message feels less formal than email and may reach them in a different context.
+This works particularly well for networking follow-ups and cold outreach.

 In person: If you work in the same building or attend the same events, a brief in-person mention is often the most effective follow-up.
 "Hey, did you get a chance to look at the proposal I sent last week?" is natural and non-threatening in conversation.